vrtpro/minatoaqua/CONTRIBUTING.md

 I'm again borrowing these from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

 - 2 spaces for indentation rather than tabs
-- You can try running `yarn run check` for code check using svelte-check
+- You can try running `yarn run check` for code check using svelte-check.

 ## License